sigcsets/sigcse2020/attendees/kidscamp.md

 ---
 title: Kids' Camp
 showTitle: true
+layout: default
 ---

-We are pleased to announce that we will once again have Kids’ Camp at SIGCSE 2019, generously supported by the SIGCSE Board!
+We are pleased to announce that we will once again have Kids’ Camp at SIGCSE 2020, generously supported by the SIGCSE Board!

 ## Registration

 <div class="alert alert-success text-center">
-<span class="glyphicon glyphicon-ok" aria-hidden="true"></span> <a href="https://www.accentregister.com/Event/CEvents/6834">CLICK HERE TO REGISTER FOR KIDS CAMP 2019!</a>
+<span class="glyphicon glyphicon-ok" aria-hidden="true"></span> <a href="http://www.accentregister.com/register/sigcse20">CLICK HERE TO REGISTER FOR KIDS CAMP 2020!</a>
 </div>

-The SIGCSE 2019 Kids’ Camp will be held in the Millennium Hotel, adjacent to the Hyatt Regency hotel along with the main technical sessions.
+The SIGCSE 2020 Kids’ Camp will be held in the Oregon Convention Center.
 The exact location will be available at the registration table.

 Accent of Children’s Arrangements, Inc. will be providing childcare programs for Kids’ Camp.
 To learn more about Accent, please visit their [website](http://www.accentoca.com/).